Updated on

 Note: The type of tracheostomy depends on the indication and urgency to perform the procedure.

 Both tracheostomies create an incision to insert a tracheostomy tube.
-Then, the faceplate of the tube is strapped to the neck to prevent it from slipping out of the opening, and temporary sutures affix the faceplate to the neck’s skin.
+Then, the faceplate of the tube is affixed to the neck with tape, ties, or temporary sutures to prevent it from slipping out of the opening.

 Nursing Process